 Mainnet refers to a working, fully operational blockchain that has been deployed and is in production.
 This environment verifies and records transactions made to the blockchain.

-Testnet refers to a test environment which you can use to validate and verify smart contracts and integrations between your contracts and the blockchain.
-Any work you perform in testnet is be written to the blockchain and is not deployed into production.
+Testnet refers to a test environment that you can use to validate and verify smart contracts and integrations between your contracts and the blockchain.
+Any work you perform in testnet is written to the blockchain and is not deployed into production.

-Devnet refers to an environment where you perform development tasks, including the creation of smart contracts and other assets.
-You should use this space during the development phase of your work whenever possible.
+Devnet refers to an environment where you perform development tasks, including creating smart contracts and other assets.
+Use this space during the development phase of your work whenever possible.

 Working with clarinet integrate

 Setting up and configuring your own devnet can be time-consuming.
-Clarinet Integrate speeds up the deployment process with an embedded orchestrator tool that enables you to run your own devnet network, even when you are offline.
+Clarinet Integrate speeds up the deployment process with an embedded orchestrator tool that enables you to run your own devnet network even when offline.

-For a more detailed discussion of how to use Clarinet Integrate, please see the following resources:
+For a more detailed discussion on how to use Clarinet Integrate, please see the following resources:

 Meet 4 New Features in Clarinet blog post.